Gtmhub Security Policy

 New features, architecture design changes, and functionality updates go through the security assessment process that includes SANS top 25 and OWASP top 10 vulnerabilities detection.
 Additionally, any code change is peer-reviewed tested before it is merged into our codebase.

-If you believe that you have found a security vulnerability in any Gtmhub service, please contact us at [email protected] right away.
-We investigate all legitimate reports and are committed to resolving any security vulnerability in a timely manner.
+If you believe that you have found a security vulnerability in any Gtmhub service, please contact us at [email protected].
+For additional security you can encrypt the communication with the PGP key below.
+All reports will be investigated in a timely manner.